bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "node"     (string, required) The node (see getpeerinfo for nodes)
+1. "node"     (`String`, required): The node (see getpeerinfo for nodes)
-2. "command"  (string, required) 'add' to add a node to the list, 'remove' to remove a node from the list, 'onetry' to try a connection to the node once
+2. "command"  (`String`, required): 'add' to add a node to the list, 'remove' to remove a node from the list, 'onetry' to try a connection to the node once

 #### Result